MatheusPese/MatheusPese/README.md

 ## 👤 Biography

 My name is Matheus Pesegoginski, but you can call me "Pese" or "Pesego".
-I live in Brazil, I have postgratuate degree at PUCRS Online as Fullstack Developer.
-I am also doing a master's degree on [@UFRGS](https://github.com/ufrgs) in microeletronics.
+I live in Brazil, I have degree in Systems Analysis and Development, a Postgratuate degree as Fullstack Developer, and I am doing a master's degree in microeletronics.
 Feel free to [contact-me](mailto:matheuspese.j@outlook.com).

 Here are some of my socials: